Generation

 Execute the E2E Test

 You can execute the generated tests without any additional adjustments to the code.
+Here are the benefits of a Skyramp UI Test:

-Run the test
+Run the Test

 Run the test using Pytest.
-If you don’t have Pytest, install it with pip by running the following command in your terminal:
+If you don’t have Pytest, refer to the Installation Guide for setup instructions:

 python3 -m pytest --browser